vimhack/dotfiles/README.md

 - `R` : Reload `~/.vimrc` or `~/.config/nvim/init.vim`
 - `Ctrl` `s`: Toggle spell check
 - `Ctrl` `k`/`j`/`h`/`l` : Move the cursor to up/down/left/right window
+- `Ctrl` `e`/`y` : Move the screen down or up by 3 lines step
+- `0` : Move the cursor to the first non-blank character, if already at the first character, then to the first character.

 #### <a name="Insert-Mode"></a>Insert Mode [⌆](#Custom-key-bindings)